 If you've decided to use this software to resolve your problem, here is a step-by-step guide on how to use it.

 Other third-party partition software you can use are Paragon, Macrorit, and GParted.
-These software are similar to AOMEI.
+This software is similar to AOMEI.
 Just go to their website and follow the instructions for installation.

 Recoverit Data Recovery software is a powerful tool to handle this task.
 It can recover various kinds of data from almost all storage devices, even the device happens logical error.
 Just follow the below steps to recover all data on the damaged USB drive.